Manage assessments

 Prerequisites

-You have a global role that has the Assessments > Conduct assessments global permission.
+You have a global role with the Assessments > Conduct assessments global permission.

 Edit an assessment